By Faye M Smith

 Discover the benefits of exercise and the best exercises for your body, whatever decade of life you’re in.
 These are the best workouts for women of all ages.

 If you want to live longer, the science is clear: exercise.
 It’s not just about quantity, either – the best exercises are ones that give you quality of life.
+Just gentle stretching on one of the best yoga mats could be enough.
 There are many benefits of exercise, including – according to researchers at the University of Bath – the important role it plays in maintaining a healthy immune system.
 As well as helping the body deal with pathogens such as viruses, it slows down changes to the immune system as we age, reducing the risk of infections.

 Benefits of exercise

 - A brighter mood and a decreased risk of depression and anxiety

 - A reduced risk ofdiabetes, heart disease, osteoporosis and cancer

 A 2014 study found that women preferred to exercise for weight loss and toning, whereas men exercised more for enjoyment.
 However, it doesn’t matter how or why you keep fit – arguably, the best workouts for women are the ones you enjoy most and feel right for your body.
 “It’s a misconception that you need to change things drastically as you get older,” says Scott Humphreys, co-founder of gym, aerial and ninja fitness studio SP Athletic.
 “In reality, not a lot has to change.”